There have been three constant themes in the Rudd government’s rhetoric about the global financial crisis.

 The current economic crisis has shaken belief in the capacity of neo-liberal “free market” policies.
 Tom Orsag examines where neo-liberalism came from—and where it is going

 The Great Depression of the 1930s strikes fear in the hearts of working class people around the world, with memories of skyrocketing unemployment, homelessness and hunger.
-Shannon Price looks at
+Ernest Price looks at

 The economic devastation that gripped Australia during the 1930s dealt an almost fatal blow to the organised labour movement.
 In the face of mass sackings and wage cuts, there was little